World Health Summit: Leadership

 Since 2021, Axel Radlach Pries, former dean of Charité - Universitätsmedizin Berlin is serving as World Health Summit President.
 The World Health Summit was founded by Detlev Ganten, a career medical research scientist and Chairman of the Board of the Charité Foundation, who held his role as World Health Summit President from 2009 to 2020.

 In addition to Axel Pries' role as President, each year the International Presidency rotates amongst the members of the WHS Academic Alliance.
 The alliance is a key contributor to the World Health Summit's themes and programs.

-The International Co-President of the World Health Summit 2025 from 12 to 14 October in Berlin is Balvir S. Tomar from NIMS University in India.
+The International Co-President of the World Health Summit 2025 from 12 to 14 October in Berlin, was Balvir S. Tomar from NIMS University in India.
+He handed over the mantle to Prof. Lukoye Atwoli, Dean of The Aga Khan University, Kenya and President of the WHS Regional Meeting 2026.

-The WHS Foundaction GmbH, a wholly owned subsidiary of Charité – Universitätsmedizin Berlin, is responsible for the organization and administration of the World Health Summit.
-Since 2023, Carsten Schicker serves as CEO of the WHS Foundation GmbH.
+The WHS Foundation GmbH, a wholly owned subsidiary of Charité – Universitätsmedizin Berlin, is responsible for the organization and administration of the World Health Summit.
+Since 2023, Carsten Schicker has beenCEO of the WHS Foundation GmbH.